Kausthub8/Basic-Facial-Recognition-Model-Using-SVM/README.md

 a.
 Dimension reduction is done by using PCA(principal Component Anlaysis) technique.

 b.
-Acheived a f1_score of 0.85
+Acheived a f1_score of 0.85 (f1_score is basically weighted average of precision and recall)

 c.
 To get maximum margin, Linear classifier was used.